SciML/SciMLBook/hw4/hints.md

 The Jacobian of the same scalar function is the corresponding row vector.
 More generally the gradient of a scalar function of any combination of shapes has the same shapes as the input.

 vjp refers to vector jacobian product.
+(Not a great name.
+In part because it's not clear, and in part because we are going to more consistently compute "Jacobian transpose"*vector.
-(Not a great name.)
-Computationally one does not often form Jacobians these days as they are too expensive, but rather vjp's.
+)  Computationally one does not often form Jacobians these days as they are too expensive, but rather vjp's.
 A function from R^n to R^m has a Jacobian that is mxn.
 The resulting vjp then is a vector of size m.
 (Note Julia's vectors are not rows or columns, they are just one dimensional.)
 In one place in Chris' notes he treats it as a row vector, but more consistent and simpler is to think column vector.